Operations UAS/Drones — Open Category (Subcategories A1, A2 and A3)

 Subcategory A2

-Operations in subcategory A2 are carried out with a horizontal safety distance of at least 30 m from persons not participating in the operation.
+Operations in subcategory A2 are carried out by maintaining a horizontal safety distance of at least 30 m from persons not participating in the operation.

-Operations in subcategory A2 shall only be performed with UAS bearing the Class C2 marking label, i.e. having the following characteristics:
+Operations in subcategory A2 shall only be performed with UAS bearing the Class C2 marking label, i.e. complying with the following characteristics:

 • MTOM < 4 kg;